-3. If companies are trying to show their customers their corporate values that surpass their competition, than wouldn’t this apply to nonprofits also?
+3. If companies are trying to show their customers their corporate values that surpass their competition, then would not this apply to nonprofits also?

 4. If companies build relationships with suppliers, vendors, partners, and others in the value chain, wouldn’t this be the same as the importance of donor stewardship for nonprofits?

-5. Isn’t acting in a socially responsible manner for the benefit of external stakeholders the same as a non-profit keeping it’s administration costs low and acting in the best interest of the cause?
+5. Is not acting in a socially responsible manner for the benefit of external stakeholders the same as a nonprofit keeping its administration costs low and acting in the best interest of the cause?

 Additionally, we need a system of accountability to assess and measure how much value we are creating or destroying for various stakeholders.
 Up until now, little if any information has been available on how we can apply this framework to the non-profit sector.